Deep Reinforcement Learning for Inventory Networks: Toward Reliable Policy Optimization: Asymptotic optimality of GNN policy for a one-warehouse many-store setting

-For this asymptotically optimal policy $\tilde{\pi}$, the context mapping signals the current system-wide level of inventory $Z_t$ to the stores.
-Then, the warehouse follows an echelon-stock policy (see Equations \ref{eq: echelon-base-stock-policy-transshipment} and \ref{eq: echelon-base-stock-level-transshipment} in Appendix \ref{appendix:transshipment-setting}), this is, it observes $Z_t$ and places an order to "raise" the system-wide level of inventory up-to the target level $y^0$.
-Meanwhile, stores use the context signal to compute the estimator $\tilde{W}_t(Z)$ of whether the demand in the previous period was low and, consequently, propose a tentative allocation to raise their local inventory to one base-stock level among $\overline{y}^k$ and $\underline{y}^k$.
-The intuition behind the form of $\tilde{W}_t(Z)$ is the following.
-Given that under $\tilde{\pi}$ the system-wide inventory is raised to $y^0$ before demand is realized, the quantity $(y^0 - Z_t)$ is equal to cumulative demand in the previous period.
-Then, if the previous demand is below the midpoint $(\Dh + \Dl)/2$ of the conditional expectations for \emph{high} and \emph{low} demand periods, the store estimates that demand in the previous period was low.
+{\bf Policy structure and intuition.} Throughout this section, we use the shorthand \(\underline{y}^k = \underline{G}(\mathcal{R}^k)\) and \(\overline{y}^k = \overline{G}(\mathcal{R}^k)\), where \(\underline{G}\) and \(\overline{G}: \mathcal{H} \to \mathbb{R}_+\) are continuous functions constructed in the proof of Lemma~\ref{lemma:relaxed base-stock fills each store} (see Appendix~\ref{appendix:relaxed base-stock fills each store}).
+For the asymptotically optimal policy $\tilde{\pi}$, allocations toward the warehouse are determined by an echelon-stock policy (see Equations ~\ref{eq:echelon-base-stock-policy-transshipment} and ~\ref{eq:echelon-base-stock-level-transshipment} in Appendix~\ref{appendix:transshipment-setting-lower-bound}).
+Specifically, the policy uses $Z_t$ to allocate inventory from the external source in order to raise the system-wide inventory level up to the target $y^w$.
+Allocations toward the stores also depend on $Z_t$, which is used to compute the estimator $\tilde{W}_t(Z)$—an indicator of whether the previous period’s demand was low.
+Based on this estimate, each store computes an intermediate output that targets either the lower or upper base-stock level, $\underline{y}^k$ or $\overline{y}^k$, respectively.
+The intuition behind $\tilde{W}_t(Z)$ is as follows.
+Under policy $\tilde{\pi}$, the system-wide inventory is brought to $y^w$ before demand is realized.
+Therefore, the quantity $(y^w - Z_t)$ corresponds exactly to the cumulative demand in the previous period.
+If this value is less than the midpoint $(\Dh + \Dl)/2$ of the conditional expectations for high and low demand periods, the policy interprets this as evidence that the previous demand was low.

+{\bf Representation as a GNN policy.} We now show how the policy above can be represented under our GNN architecture.
+In the setting of the theorem, the warehouse node participates in every edge as either sender or receiver, which allows aggregate inventory to be communicated to each edge's embedding after one round of message-passing.
+Edge embeddings track aggregate inventory levels, the receiving node's type (store or warehouse), and the local state and parameters; for notational convenience, we will denote embeddings as only tracking aggregate inventory levels, since the other coordinates remain fixed across updates.